-The Nutrition and Supplementation Clinical Interest Group has been formed to support the growing enthusiasm of the chiropractic profession in the area of nutrition and supplementation.
+The Nutrition Clinical Interest Group has been formed to support the growing enthusiasm of the chiropractic profession in the area of nutrition.

 Nutrition Mission Statement

-To act as the peak chiropractic body promoting the integration of evidence-based nutritional advice and supplementation into chiropractic care and the advancement of further education and research in wellbeing, disease prevention and health promotion.
+To act as the peak chiropractic body promoting the integration of evidence-based nutritional advice into chiropractic care and the advancement of further education and research in wellbeing, disease prevention and health promotion.

 NCIG works in collaboration with chiropractors, chiropractic students, educators, academics and key stakeholders to:

 - promote the integration of evidence based nutrition into chiropractic health care.